vircadia/vircadia-docs-sphinx/docs/source/sell/add-item/upload-avatar.md

 5. Scroll down to the Assets section.
 6. Click on the FST file.
 Below it, click the 'Copy URL' button.

-This is the URL you will use when you [change your avatar](../../explore/personalize/change-avatar.html) in High Fidelity.
+This is the URL you will use when you [change your avatar](../../explore/personalize/change-avatar.html) in Project Athena.

 If you wish to sell your avatar on the Marketplace, be sure to fill out your metadata.
 You can format your item's description using [Markdown](../../sell/markdown-guide.html) syntax.
 Click "Submit for Review" to be verified and certified on the Marketplace.